With over 320 million users, Twitter is a traffic goldmine.

-Jokes aside, there is a ton of opportunity on Twitter and some dead simple ways to harness it.
+There is a ton of opportunity on Twitter and some dead simple ways to harness it.
 Especially when you have learned how to drive traffic to your blog using Twitter.

 Better yet, you can automate the entire process to build your following and Twitter traffic on autopilot, and actively sharing your content and attracting shares adds social signals to help you to increase Google rankings.

 You can also attract indirect backlinks from the increased exposure.

 But I know what you’re thinking:

 What about share counts?
 Didn’t Twitter take those away?

 Yes, they did.